alercebroker/kubernetes_pipeline/PIPELINE.md

 ### Lightcurve Step

-This step retrieves from the database and then returns the entire lightcurve of an object.
+This step retrieves from the database and then returns all stored detections and non-detections of an object, together with the new detections/non-detections coming from the previous step.

-It merges the repeated objects within the same batch of messages.
+Repeated objects within the same batch of messages are merged.

 #### Output Schema